 DUI Attorney Near Me Ashland, MO

 DUI Attorney Near Me Ashland, MO.
 Being arrested for driving under the influence in Ashland, MO is a serious matter.
-Whatever the details of your situation, when you are facing a conviction for driving drunk or high, a you need the best legal representation available to fight on your behalf and protect your future.
+Regardless of the situation, when you are arrested for driving while intoxicated by drugs or alcohol, a you need the best legal representation available to fight on your behalf and protect your future.

 You deserve quality legal representation from an attorney who has successfully defended against DUI convictions in Ashland and Missouri.
-Depending on the circumstances, a savvy DUI attorney near Ashland, MO may be able to get the charges dropped, reduce the charges to lesser offenses, lead your case to trial to fight the conviction or negotiate a lesser punishment through a plea bargain.
-Their principle responsibility is to navigate the law and the entire legal process for your Ashland, MO DUI case.
-For razor-sharp representation after you have been arrested of driving under the influence, speak to Combs Law Group at (314) 900-HELP.
+Depending on your unique situation, a savvy Ashland, MO DUI attorney near you may be able to get the prosecutor to drop the charges, reduce the charges to lesser offenses, lead your case to trial to fight the conviction or negotiate a lesser punishment through a plea bargain.
+Their principle responsibility is to use the law to your benefit and guide you through all legal proceedings for your Ashland, MO DUI case.
+For razor-sharp representation after you have been accused of driving under the influence of drugs or alcohol, call Combs Waterkotte at (314) 900-HELP.

 What is a DUI in Ashland, MO?

-Though many people refer to it as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri civil and criminal courts.
-Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving under the influence and lays forth the guidelines Missouri courts must follow to sentence and punish DWI offenders for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
-If you have been arrested in Missouri for a DWI, you deserve a DUI attorney near Ashland, MO who will stand up on your behalf and help you navigate what can be an intimidating Missouri court process.
+Commonly referred to as a DUI (which stands for driving under the influence, the official nomenclature used in Missouri legislation is a DWI (driving while intoxicated).
+Missouri Revised Statute §577.010 and §577.012 outline what constitutes the crime of driving under the influence and defines the law for sentencing and punishments for DWI offenders for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
+If you have been arrested in Missouri for a DWI, focus on finding a DUI attorney near Ashland, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.

-You could be arrested for a DWI in Missouri for a variety of reasons.
-Under Missouri law, it is illegal to drive while intoxicated, including but not limited to driving under the influence of alcohol.
-Though many DWI arrests in Missouri are done based on drunk driving allegations, you can also be arrested for a DWI on suspicion of operating a vehicle while under the influence of another mind-altering drug.
+You could be arrested for a DWI in Missouri for a number of reasons.
+The law prohibits driving while intoxicated — not explicitly for driving under the influence of alcohol.
+Though many DWI arrests in Missouri are done based on accusations of driving drunk, you can also be arrested for a DWI due to allegedly driving a vehicle while under the influence of some kind of psychoactive drug.

-If you were arrested for driving while intoxicated in Missouri, contact a DUI attorney near you as soon as possible.
-Chris Combs of Combs Law Group is a skilled Ashland-based DUI attorney near you.
+If you were arrested for a DWI in Missouri, reach out to a DUI attorney near you right away.
+Chris Combs of Combs Waterkotte is a reuptable and capable Ashland-based DUI attorney near you.
 For a trustworthy DUI attorney near you, call (314) 900-HELP.

-You owe it to yourself to know your rights lest you are stopped for operating a vehicle while under the influence.
-Speak to an experienced Ashland, MO DUI attorney near you with Combs Law Group at (314) 900-HELP to learn about your rights and what you should do if an officer ever stops you while you are operating a vehicle in Missouri.
-And if you were already subjected to being pulled over and arrested for intoxicated driving, our incredible Ashland, MO defense law firm will fight for your freedom and justice.
+It is critical that you know your rights lest you are stopped for driving intoxicated.
+Speak to an experienced Ashland, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to learn about your rights and what steps to take if you are ever stopped when driving in Missouri.
+And if you were already subjected to being pulled over and arrested for intoxicated driving, our outstanding Ashland, MO defense law firm will protect your rights and freedoms.

 DUI Traffic Stops in Ashland, MO

-A police officer must have reasonable suspicion that you were driving under the influence in order to stop you, and are required to satisfy the higher burden of probable cause in order to actually place you under arrest for a DWI.
+A police officer is not able to lawfully stop you unless there is reasonable suspicion that you are breaking the law by driving while intoxicated satisfy the higher burden of probable cause in order to actually place you under arrest for a DWI.

-If you suspect that you were unlawfully stopped for or accused of your Ashland, MO DWI, reach out to a DUI attorney near you right away.
-If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving drunk, turn to a DUI attorney near you in Ashland, MO who will help get your case dismissed and put to rest so you can put this behind you and be free.
+If you feel that you were wrongly stopped or arrested for your Ashland, MO DWI, reach out to a DUI attorney near you right away.
+If an officer stopped you without any reasonable suspicion, even if they then obtained evidence that you were driving drunk, turn to a DUI attorney near you in Ashland, MO who will fight to get your case dismissed and put to rest so you can put this behind you and be free.

 Sobriety Tests for DUIs in Ashland, MO

-If you are pulled over by an officer under suspicion of inhebriated driving, they will likely try to get you to do a test to prove that you are intoxicated.
+If a law officer stops you under suspicion of drunk or drugged driving, they will want to obtain proof to show that you are under the influence.
 When it comes to roadside tests used by Ashland, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-If you already did a breathalyzer test, speak to an exemplary Ashland, MO DUI attorney near you to discuss your defense and how they can help you.
-As your DUI attorney near Ashland, MO, Combs Law Group will obtain discovery documents and comb through them to conclude whether the breathalyzer or other test was performed as according to law and whether it is or is not admissible in court.
+If you do take a breathalyzer test, speak to an exemplary Ashland, MO DUI attorney near you to discuss your defense and how they can help you.
+As your Ashland, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to conclude if the breathalyzer or other test was administered lawfully and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that are designed to gauge whether you are intoxicated by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has defined three standardized field tests that police officers can use to test drivers in Ashland, MO and throughout the United States.
+Field tests during a DWI traffic stop are subjective tests that are designed to determine whether you are intoxicated by asking the driver to perform motor tasks.
+The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Ashland, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction